-Dr. Thomas A. Carnevale, Head Room 2121, Nevins Hall
+Dr. Mylan Redfern, Head Room 2121, Nevins Hall

 The Department of Mathematics and Computer Science is a multidisciplinary department with programs leading to baccalaureate degrees in mathematics, applied mathematics, mathematics with computer-science option, computer science, and computer information systems.
-The department also supports two interdisciplinary degrees: a degree in mathematics that is offered in conjunction with the College of Education's program for secondary school teachers, and the Bachelor of Applied Science degree track in Applied Information Technology.
+The department also supports an interdisciplinary degrees in conjunction with the College of Education's program for secondary school teachers.
 Additionally, the department offers minors in mathematics, mathematics (statistics track), and computer science.